danieljoos/libkafka-asio/docs/produce_response.md

 **Namespace:** `libkafka_asio`

-Implementation of the Kafka ProduceRequest as described on the [Kafka wiki](https://cwiki.apache.org/confluence/display/KAFKA/A+Guide+To+The+Kafka+Protocol#AGuideToTheKafkaProtocol-ProduceResponse).
+Implementation of the Kafka ProduceResponse as described on the [Kafka wiki](https://cwiki.apache.org/confluence/display/KAFKA/A+Guide+To+The+Kafka+Protocol#AGuideToTheKafkaProtocol-ProduceResponse).
 An object of this type will be given as response object to the handler function when invoking a produce request and the request expected the server to send a